-- April 20, 2019.
+- April 17, 2021.
 Dawn to dusk.
-Free Entrance Days in National Parks to kick off National Park Week.
+Free Entrance Days in National Parks, First Day of National Park Week.
 Event is FREE.

-- April 20 and 22, 2019.
+- April 22, 2021.
 Dawn to dusk.
-Washington State Parks Free Days include Spring Day (Apr 20) and Earth Day (Apr 22).
+Washington State Parks Free Days.
 The Discover Pass will not be required to visit state parks on Earth Day (Apr 22).
 Event is FREE.

 - April 22-25, 2021.
 Earth Day in Sammamish.
 Join the City of Sammamish and Sammamish Stewards for an Earth Day Celebration.
 They will be offering variety of activities and events from Thursday to Sunday, April 22-25, 2021.